|

 guaranteed I was a shoo-in.
 However,

-was January and so far no one from St.
+was January and so far no one had mentioned

 The winners would be announced in March, so